ideasonpurpose/tools-and-workflows/section-1/README.md

 This section contains a few HTML files and some images.

-Commits are groups of saves.
 Please modify the files in this section and add or remove other files.
 Gather those changes by staging the files and commit them.
+A commit is just a group of saves.

 All changes will be on your own computer until you push your commits back to GitHub.

+* [Git workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) (IOP mostly follows the "Centralized Workflow" model)
 * [Syncing your Branch with GitHub Desktop](https://help.github.com/desktop/guides/contributing-to-projects/syncing-your-branch/)
 * [Pushing and Pulling with GitKracken](https://support.gitkraken.com/working-with-repositories/pushing-and-pulling)
 * [Commit, Push, and Pull a repository on SourceTree](https://confluence.atlassian.com/sourcetreekb/commit-push-and-pull-a-repository-on-sourcetree-785616067.html)